-Wine was readily available through a variety of outlets of varying repute and selling wines of various qualities, rather like an English "Pub", where people would sit and pass time together (eg playing dice or chatting).
-It wouldn’t be unusual for the landlord (landlady) to make an extra turn by providing further "private" services in the spare room.
+Ancient Roman wine was readily available through a variety of outlets of varying repute.
+They would sell wines of various qualities, rather like an English “Pub”, where people sat and passed time together, playing dice or chatting.
+It wouldn’t be unusual for the landlord (landlady) to make an extra turn of income by providing further “private” services in the spare room.

 She gestures to a young but wealthy man on her right (our left) who we can see is cloaked, carrying a staff and trying some wine from a cup.
 The cup is of the same fashion as the cup standing on a shelf behind him together with a patera (shallow bowl) and a large spoon or ladle, likely for spooning the wine out of the amphora behind him.
 The wine amphora stands in a wicker basket to help the amphora stand up, keep it safe from knocks and keep the wine a little cooler.

 Bulk international trade: Further behind we have a scene where an older man, also wearing a cloak holds a bag of money and gestures to a younger one who is pouring wine from an amphora into a large vat, using a small column to help him support the amphora.
 It is interesting to note that at the back of the shop there are amphorae of various sizes and shapes, implying they are of different provenance and quality.

 The identity of this older man is unclear: Most simply he could be a trader of large volumes or buying a larger volume of wine and hence is towards the area of the shop where many amphorae are stood.
 He could be the lady’s husband perhaps, dealing in bulk trade abroad whilst she looks after the shop: He has a similar gesture and posture to hers and whilst she holds the ownership document he holds the money bag (to denote trade?)…perhaps.